-- (A) via paper copy, submit to the Clerk aForm 121, along with either Official Form 106Dec or Official Form 202, reflecting the full and correct social security number, see Vt.
-LBR 5003-1(b); - (B) serve upon all creditors, the case trustee, and the Office of the United States Trustee the amended Form 121, reflecting the full and correct social security number; and - (C) file with the Clerk a completed certificate of service, certifying service of the amended Form 121 upon all creditors, the case trustee, and the Office of the United States Trustee.
-The amended Form 121 should not be attached to the certificate of service because it should not become part of the public record. - (2) If the error affects the last four digits of the debtor's social security number, in addition to subparagraphs (1)(A) through (C) above, the debtor must also file with the Clerk an amended petition with the correct last four digits of the social security number.
+- (C) file a certificate of service with the Clerk certifying service of the amended Form 121 upon all creditors, the case trustee, and the Office of the United States Trustee.
+The amended Official Form 121 should not be attached to the certificate of service because it should not become part of the public record. - (2) If the error affects the last four digits of the debtor's social security number, in addition to subparagraphs (1)(A) through (C) above, the debtor must also file with the Clerk an amended petition with the correct last four digits of the social security number.